 Many remote thermostats do double-duty as heat or freeze alarms, finally putting an end to worries about unexpected power outages or failed cooling and heating systems.
 These remote thermostats will notify you by phone, email or text when temperatures in your vacation home reach dangerous highs or lows so you can remedy the situation before pipes freeze or extreme heat causes real damage.

-Some remote thermostat models, like the Sensaphone 400 and BAYWeb Internet Thermostat, accept additional environmental and security sensors to alert you of other emergency conditions such as smoke, flooding and break-ins.
-And if your home does not have a landline phone or Internet service, opt for the Cellular Heat Alarm that communicates via cellular signal.
+Some remote thermostat models, like the Sensaphone 400 and BAYweb Internet Thermostat, accept additional environmental and security sensors to alert you of other emergency conditions such as smoke, flooding and break-ins.
+And if your home does not have a landline phone or Internet service, opt for the cellular heat / freeze alarm that communicates via cellular signal.

 Perk #5 — Check in for status reports

 How would you like to have the ability to check the status of your vacation home with a simple phone call or glance at your smartphone?
 Nearly all remote thermostats allow you to check in to get a real-time temperature reading.
 And, those models that accept additional sensors — like the Sensaphone 400 and the BAYweb units — also allow you to check in for updates on conditions like water in the basement, burglaries and high humidity levels.
 If you choose an Internet-enabled remote thermostat, such as the BAYweb, you can access status reports through your PC or smartphone.

 Perk #6 — Save on caretaker & professional monitoring fees